vipin018/3d-Game/README.md

 2.  **Camera Offset:** An `offset` vector is defined to specify the camera's position relative to the character (behind and slightly above).
 3.  **Camera Position Update:** In the `updateCharacter` function, the camera's position is set by adding the `offset` to the character's position.
 4.  **`lookAt`:** The camera is made to always look at the character's position, ensuring that the character is always in the center of the view.

+### 3D Minimap

+The 3D minimap is a more advanced feature that provides a real-time, top-down view of the city and the character's position.
+It is managed by `src/minimap.js`.

+1.  **Second Scene:** A second `THREE.Scene` (`minimapScene`) is created exclusively for the minimap.
+2.  **Orthographic Camera:** An `THREE.OrthographicCamera` (`minimapCamera`) is used to get a top-down, 2D-like view of the `minimapScene`.
+3.  **Cloned City:** To avoid loading the city model twice, the city model from the main scene is cloned and added to the `minimapScene`.
+4.  **Character Marker:** A simple red cylinder (`characterMarker`) is used to represent the character on the minimap.
+Its position is synchronized with the main character's position.
+5.  **Viewport Rendering:** The `renderMinimap` function uses `renderer.setViewport` and `renderer.setScissor` to render the `minimapScene` onto a small rectangular area in the top-left corner of the main canvas.
+This is done in the `animate` loop after the main scene has been rendered.

 ### Volumetric Fog